New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- New Orleans and its opponents have scored at least 44.5 points or more only once this year.
+- New Orleans and its opponents have combined for 43.5 points or more just once this season.

-- Washington has combined with its opponents to score more than 44.5 points in three of four games this season.
+- Washington's games have gone over 43.5 points in three of four chances this season.

-- The two teams combine to score 48.8 points per game, 4.3 more than the total in this contest.
+- The combined points per game average of the two teams, 48.8, is 5.3 points more than Sunday's over/under.

-- Saints games this season feature an average total of 44.9 points, a number 0.4 points higher than Sunday's over/under.
+- The Saints and their opponents have scored an average of 44.9 points per game in 2020, 1.4 more than Sunday's total.

-- The 44.5-point over/under for this game is 0.5 points below the 45.0 points per game average total in Football Team games this season.
+- The 43.5-point over/under for this game is 1.5 points below the 45.0 points per game average total in Football Team games this season.

 Saints stats and trends

-- New Orleans has two wins against the spread in four games this year.
+- Thus far this season New Orleans has two wins against the spread.

-- New Orleans' games this year have gone over the total in one out of four opportunities (25%).
+- New Orleans' games this year have eclipsed the over/under one time in four opportunities (25%).

-- The Saints score 23.5 points per game, seven fewer than the Football Team allow per outing (30.5).
+- The Saints score seven fewer points per game (23.5) than the Football Team surrender (30.5).

-- The Saints have turned the ball over three times this season, one more turnover than the Football Team have forced (2).
+- This year, the Saints have turned the ball over three times, one more than the Football Team's takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with Washington.